Virtualize your NOC: Save costs and boost service quality

 Solution benefits

 Any NOC solution requires the ability to implement some key features.
-For example, a virtual NOC solution needs to reduce the time taken to detect network faults, reduce the MTTR (mean time to resolution), and allow NOC and network personnel to focus more efficiently focusing on root cause analysis tasks.
+For example, a virtual NOC solution needs to reduce the time taken to detect network faults, reduce the MTTR (mean time to resolution), and allow NOC and network personnel to focus more efficiently on root cause analysis tasks.
 In addition, allowing alert information to flow and be shared inside the organization (operations, engineering, customer care) means that organization knowledge can be better maintained, and teams can focus on improving service quality.
 A vNOC solution helps operators:

 Reduce costs